ceng240/ceng240.github.io/index.md

   2. Using an interpreter accessible on the Web.

-     * For this one alternative is the environment the book is written on, i.e. Googla Colab: <a href="https://colab.research.google.com"> https://colab.research.google.com</a>.
+     * This alternative is the environment the book is written on, i.e. Google Colab: <a href="https://colab.research.google.com"> https://colab.research.google.com</a>.

        <img src="https://github.com/sinankalkan/CENG240/blob/master/figures/colabEntryPage.png?raw=true" alt="gg" style="zoom:70%;" />

        After cancelling the entry page, you arrive at a page which looks like the one above.
 Click "+ Code" tab and you will see at the bottom a freshly created cell.
 You can type in that cell your Python code and run it by hitting the small arrow  <img src="https://github.com/sinankalkan/CENG240/blob/master/figures/rightarrowincircle.png?raw=true" alt="gg" style="zoom:50%;" />  at the left top of that cell.

-     * Another alternative is to use Python on an interpreter providing website:
+     * Another alternative is to use another online interpreter:

        * <a href="https://www.python.org/shell/">https://www.python.org/shell/</a>
        * <a href="http://www.pythontutor.com/visualize.html#mode=edit">http://www.pythontutor.com/visualize.html#mode=edit</a>